BabylonJS/BabylonNative/Documentation/WhenToUseBabylonNative.md

-disadvantages as well: a WebView will create a second JavaScript context distinct from React Native's main JavaScript context and you will have to manage communication between the contexts manually, which can be complex and may negatively impact memory footprint as you pay the memory cost for two JavaScript contexts instead of one.
+disadvantages as well: a WebView will create a second JavaScript context distinct from React Native's main JavaScript context and you will have to manage communication between the contexts manually, which can be complex and/or slow and may negatively impact memory footprint as you pay the memory cost for two JavaScript contexts instead of one.
 Furthermore, running inside a WebView will restrict you to only the features that the platform's WebView allows, whereas with Babylon React Native you can extend your JavaScript-exposed capabilities by reaching through the platform into the native layer itself.

 This segues directly into the second situation when Babylon React Native is a particularly good choice: when you need capabilities that aren't